 - prenatal nutrition

 - healthy lifestyle recommendations

 Families also receive a Parent’s Notebook that highlights the importance of the father’s role.

-Pregnant women will be seen by a gynaecologist or a midwife and a medical social worker (Travailleur Médico-Social or TMS, usually a woman, with a social work or nursing background).
+Pregnant women will be seen by a gynaecologist or a midwife and a medical social worker (Partenaires Enfants-Parents or PEP's, usually a woman, with a social work or nursing background).

 They will follow the pregnancy, the development of the baby and check the future mother’s health by performing blood tests and echographies/ultrasounds.